 As the fashion market has grew over the past few years, so did consumerism and it hit a point that really hurts all of us, but mostly the environment.
 Mass retailers create weekly collections for very affordable prices that get bought or even returned in a very big quantity, but even if they are or not bought, they end up a pile of waste.
 And this pile is growing so fast we can’t control it anymore.
 We are ruining the environment just by trying to be fashionable.
 How does that sound?
 Not great huh?

 Climatologists are concerned about then climate change and are now trying to find ways on how to minimize the hazard and maybe even find a way to fix the wrong that we all did.
-Adrian Rubin is one devoted climatologist that spent more than 30 years doing research on this, and maybe we could just sit and read a little about what we can do as an individual to stop messing with nature.
+Devoted climatologists that spent more than 30 years doing research on this, and maybe we could just sit and read a little about what we can do as an individual to stop messing with nature.

 But what can we do to try to save it?

 - Buy less, save more.
 No more daily shopping sprees.
 Buy just a few items per season and ask yourself a few questions.
 How many times will I wear it?
 Is it high quality material?
 Would I be able to use it for years?
 Pay more for high quality items that are not made of synthetic fabrics.

 - Opt for pure cotton.
 100% organic cotton is much more environmental friendly than any other textiles used in making your favorite clothes.